andjimbon/andjimbon.github.io/Optimal_portfolio.md

 You'll notice that the composition and metrics of both portfolios is similar to portfolios found through the Monte Carlo method.
 We will always experience some discrepancies between them.
 In fact, we can run enough simulated portfolios to replicate the exact weights, but never it would be the exact weights for optimal portfolio.

-Plotting the results and delineating the efficient boundary we get this:
+Finally, we plot the efficient boundary with optimal weights for each portfolio:

 <img src="images/efficient_front.png?raw=true"/>

 Obviously, if we were invested 100 percent in **ISA**, the return would be higher but the risk would be too.